-Mr. Ortman - Commissioner Solis forwarded an email to Ms. McLaughlin from Dennis O'Keefe with Arthrex.
-New Arthrex facility being built near the intersection of Goodlette-Frank Road and Immokalee Road.
-Arthrex requested that the sidewalk on the east side of Goodlette-Frank be completed from Vanderbilt Beach Rd to Immokalee Rd.
+Mr. Ortman - gave background of proposed amendment to Master Plan.
+Arthrex has requested that bike and pedestrian lanes be added for their employees who bike/walk to work.
+New Arthrex facility being built near the intersection of Goodlette-Frank Road and Immokalee

+Road.
+Arthrex requested that the sidewalk on east side of Goodlette-Frank be completed from Vanderbilt Beach Rd to Immokalee Rd.
 Discussed diagrams contained in the attachments.
 The County is planning a capital improvement project on Goodlette; the design phase would be the most cost-effective time to make improvements to bicycle/pedestrian facilities.
 The amendment is just to recognize that the plan considers County or City roadway capital improvements as priorities for potential expansion of the bicycle/pedestrian network.
 It is a one-sentence amendment.
-It was an oversight that it was not included during development of the plan; it has the full support of Commissioner Solis.
+It was an oversight that it was not included during development of the plan and it has the full support of Commissioner Solis.
 Arthrex employs about 800 people, approximately 250 employees either bike or walk to work.
 Arthrex may consider incentives to their employees to bike or walk to work should sufficient facilities exist.
-Mr. Hart - bike and pedestrian access should be considered.
-Mr. Ortman - no funding attached to amendment.
-Discussion among committee members regarding purpose of amendment, priorities, and other related items.
+BPAC approved the amendment unanimously at their meeting on January 21, 2020.
+Ms. McLaughlin mentioned that Ms. Lantz, in her written comments, recommended that the committee approve the amendment.

-Ms. Homiak moved to endorse amendment to Bicycle & Pedestrian Master Plan.
-Ms. Pernas seconded.
+Mr. Brock moved to endorse the amendment.
+Ms. Wuerstle seconded.
 Carried unanimously.